 Major Highlights: First civilization in the world

-Meaning the “Land Between Rivers” in ancient Greek, Mesopotamia was a region — not a single civilization — and several cultures benefited from the fertile lands that today includes southwest Asia and swathes along the eastern Mediterranean ocean.
+Meaning the “Land Between Rivers” in ancient Greek, Mesopotamia was a region — not a single civilization — and several cultures benefited from the fertile lands that today include southwest Asia and swathes along the eastern Mediterranean ocean.

 The first lucky people arrived in 14,000 B.C. and flourished between the rivers Tigris and Euphrates.
 For thousands of years, Mesopotamia was prime real estate, and every surrounding culture and group wanted it.

-Putting aside the invasions and the many conflicts that followed, the fruitful soil of the region allowed those who settled Mesopotamia to reach levels beyond mere survival, using it to rise to their full potential.
+Putting aside the invasions and the many conflicts that followed, the fruitful soil of the region allowed those who settled in Mesopotamia to reach levels beyond mere survival, using it to rise to their full potential.